2 recommended OTC drugs

 Temperature thresholds

 Axillary above 37.5°C or rectal above 38°C = fever.
-Axillary measurement is most used, rectal the most precise in infants.
-Tympanic thermometers are fast but less accurate.
+Axillary measurement is the most commonly used; rectal is the most accurate in infants.
+Tympanic thermometers are quick but less accurate.

 OTC treatment